Maximal real varieties from moduli constructions: Preliminaries

 \subsection{K-theory}

 For a topological space $X$, Atiyah \cite{Atiyah-K-theory} introduced the topological (complex) K-theory, denoted by $\KU^*(X)$ in this paper\footnote{The notation $K^*_{\top}$ is also commonly used in the literature.}.
-The topological K-theory satisfies the Bott periodicity: $\KU^*(X)\simeq \KU^{*+2}(X)$.
-By definition, $\KU^0(X)$ is the Grothendieck group of the category of $\mathcal{C}^\infty$ complex vector bundles on $X$.
-Standard axioms for Chern classes imply that they are well-defined on $\KU^0(X)$; combining them together yields the Chern polynomial map:
+One key property of the topological K-theory is the Bott periodicity, which states that $\KU^*(X)\simeq \KU^{*+2}(X)$.
+Specifically, $\KU^0(X)$ is defined as the Grothendieck group of the category of $\mathcal{C}^\infty$ complex vector bundles on $X$.
+Chern classes can be defined on $\KU^0(X)$ using standard axioms, which allows the construction of the Chern polynomial map: